-We included US interviewees to get first-hand information about the reasoning and decisions of the US delegation and the US administration.
+We included US interviewees to get firsthand information about the reasoning and decisions of the US delegation and the US administration.
 We included German interviewees because Germany is a major EU member, and the EU is a major player in climate negotiations.
-Finally, we included Norwegian interviewees because Norway is a small non-EU country, often considered a 'pusher' in climate-change negotiations (at least it was during the Kyoto negotiations), yet also has some affinity with the concerns of US decision-making on this specific issue.
+Finally, we included Norwegian interviewees because Norway is a small non-EU country, often considered a 'pusher' in climate-change negotiations (at least it was during the Kyoto negotiations), yet also has some affinity with the concerns of US decision making on this specific issue.
 It would have been interesting to include interviewees from other countries, particularly interviewees from one or more developing countries, but time and resource constraints prevented this.

-The interviewees were participants at COP3 in Kyoto, participants at other COPs, and observers (such as researchers and NGO representatives) present in Kyoto and/or other COPs.
-All interviewees were Germans, Norwegians, or Americans.
+The interviewees were participants at COP3 in Kyoto, participants at other COPs, and observers (such as researchers and NGO representatives) present in Kyoto and/or other COPs.5 Except for one respondent, currently living in Europe, from the non-European part of the UK Commonwealth, all interviewees were Germans, Norwegians, or Americans.